IT'S POLLTATO TIME: vote for your favourite way to consume potatoes

 Realllllly that's an interesting take.
 Moules Frites is so consistently spectacular in my experience that I order it less because it just kinda feels like cheating.
 Also because my fellow diners often are weirded out by the fact that I like to remove every mussel from every shell before eating rather than doing a shell-as-you-go.

-by the clicking of her thumbs, something canine (flamboyant goon tie included), Monday, 15 December 2025 23:03 (three days ago)
+by the clicking of her thumbs, something canine (flamboyant goon tie included), Monday, 15 December 2025 23:03 (one month ago)

 I feel like it's done quite badly as a tourist trap thing in a lot of places.
 Finding it done brilliantly is p hard imo, unless you make it at home.
 It's not terrible just small mussels, average broth, okay chips kinda common enough.
 I've prob had better moules frites in Ireland by the sea than in Brussels or Paris.